 Despite this bright new beginning in the planes history much work was needed to make 'Icy' flyable.
-Restoration began and although the plane was in reasonable condition after it's conversion
+Restoration began and although the plane was in reasonable condition after its conversion

 to a racing aircraft the cockpit was the main area that needed attention and needed to be rebuilt and other parts were also needed including a new prop and spinner, but finally after a

-restoration process lasting three years and involving parts from other aircraft P-40 44-7619 was again able to take to the skies.
-After some training in the Warhawk Sue was eventually able
+restoration process lasting three years and involving parts from other aircraft P-40N (44-7619) was again able to take to the skies.
+After some training in the Warhawk.
+Sue was eventually able

-to bring the plane back to Kalamazoo.
+to bring the plane to Kalamazoo, Michigan.

-them if if they set up a museum then he would donate his Grumman F8F Bearcat.
+them if they set up a museum then he would donate his Grumman F8F Bearcat.

-Confederate Air Force Airshow and included flying over Washington DC to commemorate the opening of the movie The Right Stuff, which would see Sue meet Chuck Yeager who lead the formation in
+Washington, DC to commemorate the opening of the movie The Right Stuff (1983), which would see Sue meet Chuck Yeager who lead the formation

-tiger' and so a 49 year career came to an end although Sue herself kept flying in a T-34 Mentor with the same colour scheme.
+tiger' and so the aircraft's 49 year career came to an end, although Sue herself kept flying in a Beechcraft T-34 Mentor with the same colour scheme.

 So despite no military honours this P-40 is perhaps just as well known as other military aircraft.